Meet: Peter Hey, Just Cliveas and Rare Things

 Will you have some of these for us at Collectors‘ Plant Fair this year?

 Yes, I will have a good selection of young adult clivias including the colours you mentioned.
 I will also have a small number of the pink bi-tonal/bicolour, as well as a number of multipetal Group 2 yellow/green.

 I’m hoping you’ll also have some of your amazing array of Massonias.

 These are fascinating bulbous perennials from southern Africa.
 They send out two extraordinary ground-hugging leaves in autumn in a range of textures and colours, then flower in various colours and perfumes in winter, and go dormant for the summer holidays.
 Great entertainment!
 I’ll have Massonia mimetica and Massonia longipes, without question.

 What about Veltheimias, they are such a glorious flower for shaded areas?

 The Veltheimia bracteata ‘Lemon Flame’ X Peach hybrids are growing nicely.
 They will be ready for the fair.
 As will be a selection of a new variegated lemon form.
 There should be a small number of bi-colour and possibly some of the white form as well.
 I got the tucker into them as soon as they emerged in February so fingers crossed!

-Find Peter in his new spot, Stall 15, at Collectors' Plant Fair, Stall Peter Hey will be one of more than 70 specialist growers at the Fair, April 6-7 2019, Hawkesbury Race Club, Clarendon.
+Find Peter at Collectors' Plant Fair, Stall Peter Hey will be one of more than 70 specialist growers at the Fair, March 28-29 2020, Hawkesbury Race Club, Clarendon.
 Buy tickets at www.collectorsplantfair.com/tickets